 Employees are often stuck in the monotony of their daily chores, hindering their full potential to create or learn something new.
-Ideathons can help your employees execute new learnings, find their innate interests and capabilities, and put them to use for the growth of the business.
+Hackathons can help your employees execute new learnings, find their innate interests and capabilities, and put them to use for the growth of the business.
 It’s a win-win!

 External hackathons are a great platform to invite outside talent, interact with a community, and kickstart open innovation.
 Often external hackathons are a way to get media coverage, start a dialogue with tech communities, and carry out recruitment.
 While external hackathons do demand more planning, they also cast a wider web of dialogue and engagement with the outside world interested in innovation.

-The benefits and objectives often overlap when conducting an external hackathon.
+The benefits and objectives often overlap when conducting an external hackathon:

 It is difficult to always keep a tab on changing technologies and even more difficult to adopt one.
 External hackathons serve as a playground for new people and new technologies to step in and innovate.
 Your organization and employees might be set in their ways, using the same technology, and while there’s nothing wrong with it, there’s always a new way to do the same thing, and hackathons can help you realize the same.

-Ideathons are a great way to get together with like-minded individuals and gallop through persistent business challenges through innovative and novel solutions.
+Hackathons are a great way to get together with like-minded individuals and gallop through persistent business challenges through innovative and novel solutions.
 Hackathons can also be used by organizations to test their new products or business offerings on a diverse and creative group and get unbiased feedback and points for improvement.

 One of the most popular uses of external hackathons is to cut short the recruitment process that is usually spread over a couple of weeks to just a few days, and see the candidate in action.
-Hackathons provide an exceptional platform to assess a candidate on their technical skills, people skills, and time management skills, etc. By giving organizations inroads into tech communities and innovators, ideathons help build a talent pipeline to engage with in the future.
+Hackathons provide an exceptional platform to assess a candidate on their technical skills, people skills, time management skills, etc. By giving organizations inroads into tech communities and innovators, hackathons help build a talent pipeline to engage with in the future.

+It is essential for you to first decide the type and mode of your hackathon.
 They are important considerations and will feed into your primary decision-makers.
-Ideally, an ideathon is a break from the regular workday and should be planned keeping that in mind.
+Ideally, a hackathon is a break from the regular workday and should be planned keeping that in mind.
 It should be short, spanning between a day or two, if it is a continuous onsite event.
 While an online or hybrid mode of engagement can last up to 2 weeks or more, depending on the scale of the hackathon, ensure that you choose a weekend for the onsite events for maximum participation.

-Location agnostic events are easy to execute while onsite or mixed hackathons need several months of planning and booking for successful and seamless execution.
 The event is not just what happens on the D-day but everything that builds up to it.
 In the case of onsite events, choose a location that is central and easy to access.

+Location agnostic events, i.e. a virtual hackathon, is easy to execute while onsite or mixed hackathons need several months of planning and booking for a successful and seamless execution.

 The budget of the hackathon will be determined by its type and mode, and will, in turn, determine the scale, duration, and prizes for the event.
 It is of utmost importance to ensure that the top management in your organization is on board for conducting a hackathon, and the objectives and success metrics are laid down in close discussion with them to ensure proper resource allocation.